 Most lenders approve auto loans for borrowers with credit scores as low as 500, but the best rates typically require a score of 661 or higher.
 Understanding the minimum credit score for car loan approval helps you set realistic expectations and prepare accordingly.

-Here's how auto loan credit score tiers explained break down for car financing in 2025:
+Here's how auto loan credit score tiers explained break down for car financing in 2025 (note that actual rates vary by lender, market conditions, and individual circumstances):

-According to Experian's automotive finance data, the average credit score for new car loans in 2024 was 738, while used car loans averaged 678.
+According to Experian's automotive finance data, borrowers with higher credit scores generally secure new car loans more easily, with average scores typically in the 700s for new cars and mid-600s to high-600s for used cars.
 The Consumer Financial Protection Bureau emphasizes that understanding your credit standing is crucial before shopping for car financing.

 Understanding Credit Score Impact on Auto Loans